Kuchipudi – Classical Dance From Andhra Pradesh

 Kuchipudi is a form of South Indian classical dance whose name is derived from the Southeastern Indian village where it first developed.
 Kalanidhi means ‘Treasure Chest of

 The Kuchipudi performance usually begins with an invocation.
 Then, each costumed actor is introduced, their role stated, and who then performs a short dance prelim to music (dharavu).
-Next, the performance presents pure dance (nritta).
-This is followed with expressive part of the performance (nritya), where rhythmic gestures as a sign language mime the play.
+Next, the performance presents a pure dance (nritta).
+This is followed by an expressive part of the performance (nritya), where rhythmic gestures as a sign language mime the play.

 It is believed that the tradition of Kuchipudi goes back over two thousand years, based on temple sculptures in the area.
 Kuchipudi is performed to South Indian Carnatic music performed on the mrudangam (two-headed drum), tambura (a stringed drone instrument), violin, and sometimes flute.
 It is one of the seven forms of South Indian Classical Dance.

 The end of the wrapped Sari is held fast under a light metallic (golden or brass) belt at waist.
 A Kuchipudi artist braids her hair somewhat differently than a Bharatanatyam artist, to reflect the regional traditions, yet wearing flowers are common.
-Both have symbolic elements embedded in their hair and face jewelry, such as the Vedic symbolisms for the sun and the moon, the soul and the nature, and she sometimes sets her hairdo in the tribhuvana style which represents the three worlds.
+Both have symbolic elements embedded in their hair and face jewelry, such as the Vedic symbolism for the sun and the moon, the soul, and nature, and she sometimes sets her hairdo in the Tribhuvan style which represents the three worlds.

-Her jewelry may include hair jewelry, ear, nose, armlets, necklaces and often a leather anklet piece with little bells (ghungroo).
-The forehead has a round red bindi or a symmetric tillaka, while the eyes are typically ringed with black collyrium to ease the viewing of expressions by the audience.
+Her jewelry may include hair jewelry, ear, nose, armlets, necklaces, and often a leather anklet piece with little bells (ghungroo).
+The forehead has a round red bindi or asymmetric tilaka, while the eyes are typically ringed with black collyrium to ease the viewing of expressions by the audience.

-Kuchipadi show sequence always consists of nritta and nritya in solo or group performance, but when the underlying text is a play, it may include a natya.
-The nritta or pure abstract dance parts of Kuchipudi, states Reginald Massey, may include parts such as darus, jatis, jatiswarams, tirmanas and tillanas.
-The nritya or expressive performance in Kuchipudi includes padams, varnams, shabdams and shlokas.
+Kuchipudi show sequence always consists of nritta and nritya in solo or group performance, but when the underlying text is a play, it may include a Natya.
+The nritta or pure abstract dance parts of Kuchipudi, states Reginald Massey, may include parts such as darus, jatis, jatiswarams, tirmanas, and tillanas.
+The nritya or expressive performance in Kuchipudi includes padams, varnams, shabdams, and shlokas.